ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/threat-explorer.md

 ms.assetid: 82ac9922-939c-41be-9c8a-7c75b0a4e27d
 ms.collection:
 - M365-security-compliance
-description: "Learn about Explorer (also called Threat Explorer) in the Security &amp; Compliance Center."
+description: "Learn about Explorer (and real-time detections) in the Security &amp; Compliance Center."
 ---

-# Threat Explorer (Office 365 ATP Plan 2)
+# Threat Explorer (and real-time detections)

 If your organization has [Office 365 Advanced Threat Protection](office-365-atp.md) (ATP) Plan 2, and you have the necessary permissions, you can use Threat Explorer to identify and analyze threats.